serverless/serverless/docs/providers/aws/events/apigateway.md

     apiGateway: true
 ```

+**Note:** If external API Gateway resource is used and imported via `provider.apiGateway.restApiId` setting, `provider.tracing.apiGateway` setting will be ignored.

 ## Tags / Stack Tags

 API Gateway stages will be tagged with the `tags` and `stackTags` values defined at the `provider` level: